arjunmukeshh/trackracks/README.md

   2. Change the details according to your MySQL details on the LoginInfo.java file inside WEB-INF/Classes directory.
   3. Start the tomcat server and verify by going to localhost:8080(default installation).
   4. Use the website at localhost:8080/trackracks .

+Complete with a graph visualizer and muscle group classifier.